floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 ) <slr_by_year>

 The selected publications range in publication date from 2014 to 2024, with a peak in 2022.
-Few publications were selected in the first part of the interval, picking up in the later years with a steady increase in the number of publications.
+Fewer publications were selected during the first part of the interval, but the number of publications selected increased significantly in the second part of the decade.

 From the selected publications, we extracted relevant information, such as:

-- The type of approach or technique described (automated, semi-automated)
+- The type of method or approach described (automated, semi-automated)
 - The input data used for the microservice candidate identification process
 - The algorithms used in the microservices candidate identification process
 - The quality metrics used in the evaluation of the decomposition

 #cite_full(<kitchenham_charters_2007>) suggest that the data extraction process should be performed by at least two researchers to ensure the quality and consistency of the extracted data.
-However, due to resource constraints, the data extraction was performed by a single researcher.
+However, due to resource constraints, the data extraction was performed only by one researcher.
-To prevent bias and ensure the quality of the data extraction, the results were validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data.
+To prevent bias and ensure the quality of the data extraction, the results were validated by a re-test procedure where the researcher performed a second extraction from a random selection of the publications to check the consistency of the extracted data.

 #pagebreak()